Satya280805/topic-modeling-nlp/README.md

 # Python-Based Topic Modeling using Django and NLP

 A **Python-based Django web application** that leverages **Natural Language Processing (NLP)** and **Latent Dirichlet Allocation (LDA)** to extract meaningful topics from text documents and web content.
-The application preprocesses textual data, identifies hidden topics, and presents the results through a user-friendly web interface.
+The application preprocesses textual data, identifies hidden topics, and presents the extracted topics through an intuitive and user-friendly web interface.

 ---